unlocKing/plugins/README.md

   - embedded url of an already existing plugin
-  - website with an unencrypted fileurl in there source code, HDS, HLS and HTTP
+  - website with an unencrypted fileurl in there source code, DASH, HDS, HLS and HTTP

 **Unsupported**

-  - websites with DASH or RTMP
+  - websites with RTMP
     it will show the url in the debug log, but won't try to start it.
   - streams that require
       - an authentication